 There are several responsible parties for maintaining pavements and drain or manhole covers to make sure that they are safe for the public to be around.
 Should the drain or the manhole be owned by the local water or sewage company, then it is their responsibility to ensure that the cover is properly in place, functioning as it should and is maintained to a safe standard.

 It is the responsibility of the local council to ensure that maintenance of the pavements is carried out regularly to ensure that they do not present a trip or fall hazard.
 This includes ensuring the condition of the pavement surrounding any manhole or drain covers is of a high standard, that there is no loose concrete and that the manhole or drain cover lies flush with the pavement.
-If you have had an accident as a result of the pavement not being maintained, then the council may be liable for your accident and any injury you sustained.
+If you have had an accident as a result of the pavement not being maintained, then the council may be liable for your manhole compensation claims.

 Should the manhole or drain cover be situated on a private road, then it becomes the responsibility of the occupier or the owner of that land to ensure that the area is safe and free of hazards.

-The majority of accidents caused by drain & manhole covers are usually slips, trips and/ or falls.
-While these sound like small accidents, slip and fall compensation amounts can vary wildly due to the severity of any injury sustained.
+The majority of accidents involved in manhole compensation claims are usually slips, trips and falls.
+While these sound like small accidents, slip, trip and fall compensation amounts can vary wildly due to the severity of any injury sustained.
 Some slips and trips from drain and manhole cover incidents result in minor bruising, bumps and lacerations, and some can be much more serious.

 Due to the nature of accidents caused by broken or missing drain and manhole covers, often victims suffer serious and complex issues including fractures, sprains, spinal and head injuries.
 Incredibly serious accidents can occur with manholes on roads, for example, a cyclist getting their wheel stuck or a missing manhole cover causing a car to skid and crash.